shadow578/ms365-css-designer/src/components/designer/README.md

 to add a new selector or property, you need to follow the steps below.

+> [!NOTE]
+> besides the definitions, you'll also need to add the appropriate translation messages to `messages/[language].json` files.

 ### add a new selector

 1. open `./definitions/selectors.ts`